innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 So that's what we'll be exploring in this notebook...

-## 4.1 Activity: Logging Motor Tachometer / "Rotation Sensor" Data
+## 4.1 Activity — logging motor tachometer / "rotation sensor" data

 We can get a sense of how far the robot has traveled by logging the `.position` of each motor.
 Inside a real motor, a rotary encoder is used to detect rotation of the motor.
 When the motor turns in one direction the count goes up, when it turns in the other, it goes down.